 Understanding Occidental Petroleum's Unusual Options Activity

-Occidental Petroleum (NYSE:OXY) shares experienced unusual options activity on Monday.
-The stock price moved down to $24.7 following the option alert.
+On Tuesday, shares of Occidental Petroleum (NYSE:OXY) saw unusual options activity.
+After the option alert, the stock price moved up to $25.24.

 - Option Type: SWEEP